 End at your hotel.

-9:00 AM: Get Pick up by tour guide to the Temple of Literature which was built under the Ly dynasty in 11th century for worshipping Confucius and teaching Royal children.
+9:00 AM: Get Pick up by tour guide to Temple of Literature which was built under the Ly dynasty in 11th century for worshipping Confucius and teaching Royal children.
 Enjoy a walk in the garden to the city’s symbol Khue Van Cac.
 You will then visit the World Heritage "stone steles” which shows the name of outstanding students.
 Continue to explore the Quoc Tu Giam which is considered as the first national university of Vietnam.

-Next stop at the Ethnology Museum (closed every Monday) which offers a deep insight into Vietnamese culture through traditional costumes, tools, musical instruments and traditional houses of many ethnic groups.
+Next stop at Ethnology Museum (closed every Monday) which offers a deep insight into Vietnamese culture through traditional costumes, tools, musical instruments and traditional houses of many ethnic groups.
 To fully explore this interesting museum, it takes you around two hours.

-In the after noon you visit the French Quarter – it is a “little Paris” in Hanoi with tree-lined boulevards, government head offices and a big square.
+In the after noon you visit French Quarter – it is a “little Paris” in Hanoi with tree-lined boulevards, government head offices and a big square.
 Visit (outside) Ho Chi Minh’s mausoleum before having a leisurely walk in the botanical gardens to visit the Presidential Palace, Ho Chi Minh’s house on stilts where he used to live and work.
 Towards the unique One – pillar pagoda which is one of the city’s symbols.
 It takes us from 1 to 2 hours to explore this complex, depending on the number of traveler.

-Come back to city centrer and have a rest before enjoying the water puppet shows that is the unique performances, first appeared in the 11th century.
+Come back to city centrer and have a rest before enjoy the water puppet shows that is the unique performances, first appeared in the 11th century.
 In these shows, the daily life, culture and belief of Vietnamese people are described by puppets on water.
 The show usually integrates a traditional music performance as well.

 Come back to hotel.
 End of the day